 We expect our suppliers to develop and implement appropriate internal business processes to ensure compliance with the SGPs.
 As part of the Coca-Cola system, we have relied on independent audits commissioned by The Coca-Cola Company to monitor supplier compliance with the SGPs.
 The assessments generally include confidential interviews with employees and on-site contract workers.
-These audits include checks to ensure suppliers are not using child labour, forced labour, or any form of modern slavery, amongst the other covered areas of our SGPs.
-In 2017, 95% of our packaging and ingredients suppliers were covered by SGP audits.
+These audits include checks that suppliers are not using child labour, forced labour, or any form of modern slavery, amongst the other covered areas of our SGPs.
+In 2018, 95% of our packaging and ingredients suppliers were covered by SGP audits.

 The Coca-Cola Company is a member of the AIM- PROGRESS forum, a global forum promoting responsible sourcing practices and the harmonisation of supplier audits as a way of reducing duplication and costs for suppliers.
-The SGPs have been benchmarked against other members protocols and are recognised by AIM-PROGRESS members through a framework called Mutual Recognition.
+The SGPs have been benchmarked against other members' protocols and are recognised by AIM-PROGRESS members through a framework called Mutual Recognition.

 SGP audits are aligned with AIM-PROGRESS and are recognised by its members.
 Similarly, we recognise audits carried out on behalf of other signatory companies.
 If a supplier fails to uphold any aspect of the SGP requirements, the supplier is expected to implement corrective actions.
 The Coca-Cola Company reserves the right to conduct unannounced audits at their discretion and to terminate an agreement with any supplier that cannot demonstrate that it is upholding the SGP requirement, including if it is found to be engaging in modern slavery.
-Our employees are required to report any violation of our policies and laws, including our SGPs, SAGPs and COC.